-In addition to healthy eating, physical activity, and talking to your health care provider, a plan tailored to your specific needs is important.
+In addition to healthy eating, physical activity, and talking to a health care provider, a plan tailored to your specific needs is important.
 It can help prevent the weight you lose from coming back.
 The first step to success is exploring your treatment options.

 These are some examples of weight-related treatment options